reedes/vim-one/README.markdown

 > Launcher targeting server instances of Vim, optionally in a split or tab

 _NOTE: this project is new and under active development.
-Features and configuration may changed abruptly and without announcement._
+Features and configuration may change abruptly and without announcement._

 # Features